What Is a Manual Review?

 A trained expert will look at all available data points and reach a decision.
 This can involve several diverse steps, including:

 - Examining all the data provided by the user

 - Calling the user on the phone

-- Conducting OSINT searches to verify the user
+- Conducting searches with OSINT software to verify the user

 - Sending the user an email or SMS and awaiting a reply

 - Investigating the reasoning of a whitebox machine learning system

 - Fine-tuning whitebox algorithms based on manual review learnings